veb-anand/cuda-rforest/README.txt

         [-d/--depth <max depth of trees>]
         [-f/--frac <fraction to use for subsampling, if <=0, no sampling] [-v/--verbose <level of verbosity, default 1>]
-    If the optional arguments are not set, these values are set to their defaults at the top of rforest.cpp, where they are further described in detail.
+    If the optional arguments are not set, these values are set to their defaults at the top of main.cpp, where they are further described in detail.

   5. What is called for each forest forest.run() - It fits the model according to data and then predicts using the model. it does this while printing times for computation as well as the forest itself (prints verbosity (set by -v) number of trees).